 Capital appreciation makes them rich(er)

-Capital appreciation refers to a stock’s share increasing in price from what it was at the time of purchase.
-It’s an investor's best friend, and wealthy investors don’t ignore the power of patiently waiting for several different stocks to appreciate.
+Capital appreciation refers to a stock's share increasing in price from its original price.
+It's an investor's best friend, and wealthy investors don't ignore the power of patiently waiting for several stocks to appreciate.

-When stocks are sold at a gain it results in a capital gain, which is taxable.
-However, if you put off selling for as long as possible, you’ll delay those taxes as well.
-Some investors are able to delay taxes for decades or even generations.
+When stocks are sold at a gain, they result in a capital gain, which is taxable.
+However, if you put off selling for as long as possible, you'll also delay those taxes.
+Some investors can delay taxes for decades or even generations.

 The wealthy are less vulnerable to bad investments

-We’re all capable of making bad investments.
-However, while a bad investment can make or break an average earner’s net worth, it’s less of a concern for those who are already sitting on cash.
+We're all capable of making bad investments.
+However, while a bad investment can make or break an average earner's net worth, it's less of a concern for those already sitting on cash.

-While there are things we can all do to avoid bad investments and make the best of our paychecks — like trying to diversify our portfolios — none of us have a crystal ball that can offer us complete protection.
+While there are things we can all do to avoid bad investments and wasting money — like diversifying our portfolios — none of us has a crystal ball that can offer us complete protection.

 Bottom line